oviu/INST126/Project2/README.md

+# INST 126 Project 2 Hangman Game

-A basic text-based implementation of the game Hangman.
+A basic text-based implementation of the game Hangman for the course INST126.
 Users, have 10 lives to guess all the correct letters of a random encrpyted word.
 They are not penalized a life if they guess a correct letter, if they use a used letter, or enter something other